Skip to main content

 At the heart of hormonal health is a microscopic interaction of profound significance the binding of a hormone to its specific receptor on a cell.
 This event is the biological equivalent of a key fitting into a lock.

-When testosterone docks with an androgen receptor in a muscle cell, it initiates a cascade of events leading to and tissue growth.
+When testosterone docks with an androgen receptor in a muscle cell, it initiates a cascade of events leading to protein synthesis and tissue growth.
 When estradiol binds to its receptor in a brain cell, it influences neurotransmitter activity and cognitive function.

 The administered hormones are the keys, yet the number and sensitivity of the locks are governed by your daily actions.
 A sedentary lifestyle, poor nutrition, and chronic stress can effectively downregulate, or reduce, the number of available receptors, leaving potent hormonal messages unheard.
 Conversely, a targeted lifestyle upregulates these receptors, amplifying the intended therapeutic effect.